Bootstrapping, autonomous testing, and initialization system for Si/Si$_x$Ge$_{1-x}$ multi-quantum-dot devices: Introduction

+We demonstrate that BATIS performs reliably at temperatures above 1.0~\si{\kelvin} and in the presence of trapped charges.
+It autonomously adapts to the specific QD layout and carries out critical initial tune-up stages, including identifying fabrication defects and characterizing both local and global current flow.
+These capabilities directly address emerging bottlenecks in scaling quantum semiconductor chips, making BATIS a powerful tool for enabling large-scale qubit implementations.

-This paper is organized as follows: In Sec.~\ref{sec:approach}, we present an overview of BATIS, including a description of each stage of the algorithm.
-The experimental demonstration of BATIS is discussed in Sec.~\ref{sec:exp_run}.
+This paper is organized as follows: In Sec.~\ref{sec:problem}, we provide the motivation for the necessity of autotuning from the perspective of trapped charges.
+The bootstrap tuning procedure is described in detail in Sec.~\ref{sec:tuning_procedure}.
+The experimental demonstration of BATIS to fully autonomously tune up an accumulation-mode Si/Si$_x$Ge$_{1-x}$ QD device at 1.3~\si{\kelvin} is described in Sec.~\ref {sec:exp_run}.
 We conclude with a discussion of future directions in Sec.~\ref{sec:conclusion}.